Oak Tutorial

 so q(i) and q(j)

-Here, the so in the now block uses only the inner context p(j), and not the outer context q(i).
-However, it can still access labelled statements with by.
-At the end of the now block, its final context q(j) is added to the outer context, which then contains both q(i) and q(j).
+Here, the so in the now block uses only the inner buffer p(j), and not the outer buffer q(i).
+However, it can still access labeled statements with by.
+At the end of the now block, its final buffer q(j) is added to the outer buffer, which then contains both q(i) and q(j).

 suppose